 2. Sell the company brand

 Because your company would not exist without its employees, recruiting should be a key component of your overall business strategy.
 Encourage the recruiter and hiring manager to broaden their reach by communicating their hiring requirements to their company's teams and network.Whether you hire the candidate or not, every interaction with him or her is an opportunity to sell your company.
-Recruiters and hiring managers must conduct themselves as salespeople who never stop selling.
+Recruitment managers and hiring managers must conduct themselves as salespeople who never stop selling.
 A candidate may receive referrals or even become a client down the road.
 Companies that can sell their culture and the opportunity at hand form the most effective teams.

 3. Establish a Communication Culture